Functions

 The search is not case sensitive, so "vo2max" will match a title that contains "VO2MAX" or "VO2max" too.
 The

-function is most often used as part of the condition part of theif
+hasfunction is most often used as part of the condition part of theiffunction.Athlete Level Examples

 Gives TSS for all workouts that have vo2max in the title.